Mickleton Primary School

 Reception begin to learn letter sounds, blending and segmenting through jolly phonics and letters and sounds.
 KS1 children are taught spellings through Letters and Sounds to prepare the children for the phonics test.

 Mickleton places reading and books at the centre of the curriculum.
 We believe that being able to read well is a life skill for all children, whatever the background.
 We involve parents to ensure the culture of reading that the school has developed extends into the home.
 Reading books go out from Reception to year six.
+Children begin with reading books matched to their phonetic ability in Reception and Y1, before moving onto the AR reading scheme.
 The school asks parents to hear their children read each day.
 Initially, children read books with few or no words, using the pictures to discuss the text.
 Gradually, an increasing range of decodable and non-decodable words are taught.
 Reading books are taken home by the children so that they can be shared with family members.
 As the children progress, they read increasingly complex books, which depart from phonics.
 The reading scheme comprises books from a range of text types and genres, including children’s classics and children’s versions of adolescent and adult classics.

 Good teaching of phonics, reading and handwriting go ‘hand in hand’ with lessons on writing to produce confident writers.
 The schools uses ‘Big Writing’ as a basis for teaching writing skills throughout the week.
 On Friday, the children take part in an extended writing activity on a text type.
 The aspects of spelling, grammar, punctuation and vocabulary taught during the week should be evident in the children’s extended writing.
 These strands are taught to match the curriculum for each year group, becoming increasingly complex as the children become more highly skilled.
 The Big Writing descriptors have been reviewed so that they match the requirements for each year group.
 New ambitious vocabulary is taught each week as the ‘Word of the Week’.
 Poetry is taught in weeks that have been ‘set aside’ from Big Writing.